Interacting diffusions and trees of excursions: convergence and comparison: Introduction

 Here is a brief heuristics how a forest of (mass) excursions emerges from the $(N,\mu,\sigma^2)$-processes as $N\to \infty$.
-For finite $N$, every island continuously sends migrants to every oth\-er island.
-Every once a while (in fact, densely in time), a migrant is successful and found offspring which immediately find themselves interacting with the resident population on that island.
-For a bounded initial mass, the probability that two ``large'' populations that descended from two different founders coexist at the same time in one and the same island turns out to be negligible as $N \to \infty$.
-Thus, in the limit $N\to\infty$, every emigrant populates a previously unpopulated island.
+Due to bounded initial mass, the total mass up to a finite time is also bounded in $N\in\N$, see Lemma~\ref{l:second_moment_estimate_X_Z}.
+So the total mass that immigrates into a fixed island is of order $O(1/N)$ as $N\to\infty$.
+Among this immigrated mass might be a ``successful'' founder producing a substantial family.
+The probability of this event is of order $O(1/N)$ (this follows from~\eqref{eq:Q} since $S(\eps)\sim S^{'}(0)\eps$ as $\eps\to\infty$).
+Among $N$ islands, there is then a Poisson number of islands having a founder whose progeny reaches a fixed level $\delta>0$, say.
+Moreover all of these founders are on distinct islands.
+The reason for this is that the probability to have two successful founders on the same island is of order $O(1/N^2)$.
+Consequently, this does not appear within $N$ islands in the limit as $N\to\infty$, see Lemma~\ref{l:vanishing_immigration_weak_process} for the details.
+Thus, in the limit as $N\to\infty$, every ``successful'' emigrant populates a previously unpopulated island.
 The evolution of the population size on every freshly populated island is described by a random (mass) excursion.
 These mass excursions are born (densely in time) in a Poissonian manner on ever new islands with an intensity proportional to the currently extant mass, and, once born, follow the SDE

 Formally, this is described by means of the {\em excursion measure} $Q$ associated with \eqref{eq:Y} in the sense of Pitman and Yor (1982) (see also \cite{Hutzenthaler2009EJP}).
-The intensity measure with which a path $(z_t)_{t\geq0}$ spawns a ``daughter'' excursion born at time $t\geq 0$ is $z_t \, dt \, Q$.
-The roots of the forest are random paths $Y^{i,x(i)}$, $i\in \N$, which are independent solutions of \eqref{eq:Y} with $Y^{i,x(i)}_0= x(i)$, $i \in \N$.
-The virgin island model is then a countable familie $\VIM:=\{(s,\chi)\}$ of islands where island $(s,\chi)$ is populated at time $s\geq0$ and carries mass $\chi_{t-s}$ at time $t\geq0$.
+The intensity measure with which a path $(\eta_t)_{t\geq0}$ spawns a ``daughter'' excursion born at time $t\geq 0$ is $\eta_t \, dt \otimes \, Q$.
+The roots of the forest are random paths which are independent solutions of \eqref{eq:Y}.
+The virgin island model is then a countable family $\VIM:=\{(s,\chi)\}$ of islands where island $(s,\chi)$ is populated at time $s\geq0$ and carries mass $\chi_{t-s}$ at time $t\geq0$.

 One tree of excursions in the forest of excursions is illustrated in Figure~\ref{f:excursion_tree}.